 - Leading discussions for business organizations and professional associations

 - Writing guest articles for local publications or blogs

 - Looking for interview series on area businesses and ask to participate

 - Partnering with other local businesses in a “link exchange”

 - Researching your competitor to see which websites are linking to them and reach out to these domains

 8. Take Advantage of Social Media

 Having a prominent presence on social media benefits local search results two-fold.
 Follower interactions such as likes, follows, shares, and comments send signals to search engines.
-While there is debate over whether Google actually uses social media activity in their rankings, research has shown a strong correlation between the two.
+While there is debate over whether Google uses social media activity in its rankings, research has shown a strong correlation between the two.

 Regardless of their role in SEO, being active on social media platforms such as Facebook, Twitter, and Instagram is a great opportunity for exposure.
 Posting regularly and interacting with followers helps build credibility.
 Social media is a place where you can advertise, offer discounts and promotions, promote existing content, engage with regional influencers, and do other things to generate buzz.